Research has shown that bear spray is even more effective than a gun in stopping bear attacks and staying safe outdoors.

 Spray vs. Guns

-When most people think of protection from bears, they think gun…big gun.
+When most people think of protection from bears and staying safe outdoors, they think gun…big gun.
 But relying on a gun poses several problems, not the least of which is that it is quite difficult to fire accurately at an animal that is charging you—especially if the encounter happens quickly and unexpectedly, as it usually does.
 Unless the user is extremely proficient with a firearm, he risks wounding the bear, which might make it more aggressive.
 Plus, guns are heavy and unwieldy, which makes them unsuitable for many hiking trips.

 But there’s an even more compelling reason to use bear spray: it works better.
-According to a 2008 study co-authored by Dr. Stephen Herrero—whose Bear Attacks: Their Causes and Avoidance (1985) is the definitive book on the subject—bear spray is considerably more effective than a gun when it comes to deterring bear attacks.
+According to a 2008 study co-authored by Dr. Stephen Herrero—whose Bear Attacks: Their Causes and Avoidance (1985) is the definitive book on the subject—bear spray is considerably more effective than a gun when it comes to deterring bear attacks and ensuring wild animal safety.
 The researchers studied the use of bear spray in Alaska over a 20-year period and found that the spray stopped “undesirable” behavior an impressive 94% of the time with grizzlies and 100% with black bears.

 Using Pepper Spray